 What are horse whiskers?

-Horses have special tactile sensory hairs, known as their whiskers.
+Horses have special tactile sensory hairs, known as whiskers.
 The whiskers on a horse play an important role in their sensory awareness system.
-These amazing sensory hairs have their own nerve and blood supply and help horses navigate their surroundings.
+These amazing hairs have their own nerve and blood supply and help horses navigate their surroundings.

 Whisker follicles are deeper and larger than other hair follicles, with a richer blood supply and a connection to far more nerves than regular hairs.
 This helps make whiskers incredibly sensitive to touch, even if it's something as subtle as air movements.

 Whiskers provide sensory feedback to the horse on their surroundings.
 The length of the whiskers determines the safe distance from objects, compensating for the blind spots a horse has in front of its face and underneath its nose2.
 Many times, the only information a horse receives about what is happening in these areas is provided through its whiskers.
 They also allow the horse to understand unfamiliar characteristics of food or detect small inedible objects3.

 Due to the whiskers having a good nerve supply, one study has even suggested that horses may be capable of picking up vibrational energy through their whiskers, which might help them detect sound frequencies, or feel the energy in an electric fence without touching it1.

 The whiskers on the upper and lower eyelids provide an automatic blink response when they encounter something like a fly or contact with an object, which helps protect the eye.

 Hairs within the inner ear also play an important role in the horse’s sensory system by providing feedback from their environment and by protecting the delicate structures.

 The outer ear hair (more fluffy hair) encloses the inner hair, acting as a protective barrier to the sensitive inner ear skin from bugs, sun and foreign objects.

 Trimming sensory hairs